Free high-capacity magazines given out at gun rights rally

-MONTPELIER, Vermont — Gun rights supporters protesting gun restriction legislation have gathered outside the Vermont State House to urge the governor not to sign the bill.
+Gun rights supporters protesting gun restriction legislation have gathered outside the Vermont Statehouse to urge the governor not to sign the bill.

 Protesters were giving away 1,200 30-round magazines.
 The legislation would ban high-capacity magazines and rapid-fire devices known as bump stocks, in addition to raising the legal age.
 It also would expand background checks for private gun sales.